Urban Innovation

 New system?
 Change one thing at a time.
 When you adjust light, nutrients, and watering all at once, you can’t tell what actually helped.
 Slow science is resilient science.

-Hydroponics and vertical growing are good options, but there are plenty of solutions to small spaces and other urban gardening obstacles.
+Hydroponics and vertical growing are strong options, but there are plenty of other ways to work around limited square footage, poor soil, tight budgets, and urban growing challenges.

 Urban Garden Innovations for Climate Resilience